giorgioriccardi/bim-headless-wp-react-search-form/README.md

 - test url at [http://72fa633e.ngrok.io/wp-content/bimsearch/build](http://72fa633e.ngrok.io/wp-content/bimsearch/build)
 - **the FlyWheel url changes all the time!**
 - _remember to disable comments and to make the WP installation non indexable by search engines, after all is a headless application!_
-- include in `package.json` a proxy so we don't have to include it in our request `"proxy": "http://localhost:8000"`
+- include in `package.json` a proxy so we don't have to include it in all our requests `"proxy": "http://localhost:8000"`